 Current economic conditions make it difficult for companies to obtain funding in either the debt or equity markets.
 The current constraints in the capital markets may affect our ability to obtain funding through new borrowings or the issuance of Common Units.
 In addition, we expect that, to the extent we are successful in arranging new debt financing, we will incur increased costs associated with these debt financings.
 In light of the current market conditions, we have taken steps to preserve our liquidity position including, but not limited to, reducing discretionary capital expenditures, maintaining our cash distribution rate at the same level as the prior quarter and continuing to appropriately manage operating and administrative costs to improve profitability.
-As of September 30, 2008, in addition to \$626.1 million of cash on hand, we had available capacity under the Parent Company's debt facilities and the ETP Credit Facility of \$866.0 million.
+As of September 30, 2008, in addition to \$526.1 million of cash on hand, we had available capacity under the ETP Credit Facility of \$588.0 million.
 We expect to utilize these resources, along with cash from operations, to fund a significant portion of our growth capital expenditures and working capital needs during 2009 and, based on the initiatives described above, we do not expect the need to access the capital markets until mid to late 2009 or, if the ETP Enogex Partners transaction is consummated with the currently contemplated financing plan as described above in "New Developments", until the first half of 2010.

-ETP will continue to evaluate a variety of financing sources in order to fund its growth capital expenditures and working capital needs, including new debt financings and equity offerings.
-In this regard, ETP is discussing the possibility of increasing the borrowing capacity under the ETP Credit Facility from \$2.0 billion to \$3.0 billion, which increase is permitted by the ETP Credit Facility, subject to obtaining the approval of the administrative agent and securing lender commitments for the increased borrowing capacity.
-In addition, ETP will continue to pursue financing for the ETP Enogex Partners transaction which, if consummated with the currently contemplated financing as described above, would provide approximately \$600.0 million of incremental capital to ETP.
-ETP also intends to pursue obtaining a separate credit facility for FEP to fund construction of the Fayetteville Express Pipeline.
-Finally, ETP has initiated discussions with us regarding the prospect of our purchasing additional equity interests in ETP as we have approximately \$350.0 million of cash on hand and available borrowing capacity under our Parent Company Revolving Credit Facility.
+We will continue to evaluate a variety of financing sources in order to fund our growth capital expenditures and working capital needs, including new debt financings and equity offerings.
+In this regard, we are discussing the possibility of increasing the borrowing capacity under the ETP Credit Facility from \$2.0 billion to \$3.0 billion, which increase is permitted by the ETP Credit Facility, subject to obtaining the approval of the administrative agent and securing lender commitments for the increased borrowing capacity.
+In addition, we will continue to pursue financing for the ETP Enogex Partners transaction which, if consummated with the currently contemplated financing as described above, would provide us with approximately \$600.0 million of incremental capital.
+We also intend to pursue obtaining a separate credit facility for FEP to fund construction of the Fayetteville Express Pipeline.
+Finally, we have initiated discussions with ETE regarding the prospect of ETE purchasing additional equity interests in us as ETE has approximately \$350.0 million of cash on hand and available borrowing capacity under its revolving credit facility.